 June 29, 2017

-BEP construction began in earnest earlier this month.
+Singer Hall construction began in earnest earlier this month.
 As areas around Papazian Hall and the Meetinghouse were prepared for construction, underground utilities were installed and/or relocated.
 The interior demolition of Papazian Hall also began.
 Full demolition of the structure will begin in late July and should be completed in mid-August.
 In a related project, the renovation of the garden level of Pearson Hall into a new academic space is now underway and should also be completed in mid-August.

 Throughout the duration of the project, the construction team will continue to closely monitor and manage both vehicular and pedestrian traffic near and around the project site to ensure the safety of the entire campus community.
 Please be aware that there may be temporary intermittent delays for vehicles on Whittier Place, and please exercise caution when walking on the paths immediately adjacent to the construction site.

 We thank you for your continued cooperation and patience as this complex effort gets underway.
-For additional information, visit the project website (swarthmore.edu/bep) or email email@example.com.
+For additional information, visit the project website or email firstname.lastname@example.org.
 Please look for additional updates throughout the summer.